dg1223/technology-progress-radar/README.md

 The canvas below and all of its contents have been automatically generated from a single spreadsheet.
 The technology names are automatically placed on the canvas without* hard coding any of their coordinates.

 This is a work in progress.
 Below are the next steps:
-- Add activity icons to each technology to track activity/deliverable level progress
+1. Add activity icons to each technology to track activity/deliverable level progress
+2. Add hyperlinks to each technology name for which reference material is available
-- Automatically fine tune coordinates so that the titles and icons do not overlap
+3. Automatically fine tune coordinates so that the titles and icons do not overlap
-- Add legends and definitions
+4. Add legends and definitions
-- Activate the buttons on the top right corner
+5. Activate the buttons on the top right corner
-- Make the web design responsive
+6. Make the web design responsive
-- Create a webform and link it to the radar's backend to allow real-time updates
+7. Create a webform and link it to the radar's backend to allow real-time updates
-- Upgrade the spreadsheet to a database
+8. Upgrade the spreadsheet to a database
-- Use machine learning to tune all the parameters as new data comes in
+9. Use machine learning to tune all the parameters as new data comes in
    - There are 11 parameters that sometimes I need to tune manually (not all at the same time) to align items properly

 The site is hosted at https://dg1223.github.io/tech-radar/